 One key attribute that many of the world’s best athletes possess is the ability to “shut down.”
 What does this mean?
 To shut down?
 As humans, we were not made to be running at full capacity at all times.
 Our engines can only handle so much, and at some point, we will combust.
 In a world of go, go, go, perhaps the best medicine is to stop, take a deep breath, and focus on the present moment.

 While it is well known that exercise is one of the best forms of medicine for almost every ailment, sometimes it can also be a form of stress-inducing anxiety.
 The worry of missing a session, if you don’t have the motivation, or if you feel guilty for simply not wanting to work out some days.
 We all experience this from time to time, yes even professional athletes, but the trick is understanding your emotions and why you feel the way you do.
-More often than not, when you wake up some days and an alarming lack of motivation, perhaps it is best to listen and take the day off.
+More often than not, when you wake up some days and have an alarming lack of motivation, perhaps it is best to listen and take the day off.
 Sometimes, while we may feel sluggish and unmotivated, the best course of action is to just start moving.

 How Exercise Can Reduce Stress?